empipio/Weather-Dashboard/README.md

 THEN I am again presented with current and future conditions for that city
 ```

+Below shows a screenshot of the completed application:
 ![screenshot of application](assets/weather-screenshot.png)

-The link to the project is as follows:
+The link to the project is as follows: https://empipio.github.io/h6-weather-dashboard/